Eczema in Babies | Symptoms, Causes, and Treatment | Gleneagles Hospitals

 Most individuals with eczema experience their initial symptoms before the age of five.
 Eczema symptoms are diverse, can vary from person to person, and may evolve over time.
 While eczema typically affects specific areas of the body, it can affect multiple areas in severe cases.

-Common symptoms include intense itching of the skin, areas of inflamed skin, the presence of small bumps, and skin flaking.
+Common symptoms of baby eczema include intense itching of the skin, areas of inflamed skin, the presence of small bumps, and skin flaking.
 Scratching can exacerbate skin inflammation and intensify itching, with symptoms often more noticeable at night.
 Persistent scratching in individuals with eczema can increase the risk of skin infections.
 Signs of infection may include painful red bumps that could contain pus.

 Eczema is a chronic condition characterised by periods of improvement and flare-ups, where symptoms worsen periodically.
 Flare-ups of atopic dermatitis can exhibit a cyclical pattern, persisting for years with periods of improvement and recurrence.
 Even as the skin heals in one region, flare-ups may manifest in other areas, and it is not uncommon for flare-ups to recur in the exact location.
 Over time, it can lead to changes in the skin, resulting in thickening, scaliness, and a leathery texture.
 The skin may also become cracked due to dryness.